-Tax Tip: To claim a property tax credit, you must file your claim or extension request by April 15, 2005.
+Tax Tip: To claim a property tax credit, you must file your claim or extension request by April 15, 2010.
+You cannot claim this credit on an amended return if you file the amended return after the due date of your return.